-What Can a Handyman Do in Cherokee in Cherokee County, Kansas?
+What Can a Handyman Do Without a License in Cherokee in Cherokee County, Kansas?

 Kansas does not have a single statewide “general contractor” license for handymen; most construction licensing is handled at the local (city/county) level through permits and locally-issued trade contractor licenses (especially electrical/plumbing/HVAC).
 A true statewide “handyman exemption threshold” is generally not a Kansas concept—your ability to work legally in Cherokee will mostly depend on (1) whether the City/County require contractor registration and (2) whether your work touches regulated trades that require a local license and permits.